superfly/docs/networking/private-networking.html.md

 ## Connecting to a running service via its 6PN address

-In the `/etc/hosts` of a deployed Fly App, we alias the 6PN address of the app to `fly-local-6pn`.
+In the `/etc/hosts` of a deployed Fly Machine, we alias the 6PN address of the Machine to `fly-local-6pn`.

 For a service to be accessible via its 6PN address, it needs to bind to/listen on `fly-local-6pn`.
 For example, if you have a service running on port 8080, you need to bind it to `fly-local-6pn:8080` for it to be accessible at "[6PN_Address:8080]". (`fly-local-6pn` is to 6pn-addresses  as `localhost` is to 127.0.0.1, so you can also bind directly to the 6PN address itself, that's also fine.)

 ## Fly.io `.internal` addresses

-Fly.io `.internal` hostnames resolve to internal IPv6 addresses associated with Fly Machines.
-You can use `.internal` addresses to connect to apps and Machines in your 6PN network, by querying for specific IPv6 internal addresses and then using those addresses to send requests.
+Fly.io `.internal` hostnames resolve to 6PN addresses (internal IPv6 addresses) associated with Fly Machines.
+You can use `.internal` addresses to connect to apps and Machines in your 6PN network, by querying for specific 6PN addresses and then using those addresses to send requests.
 You might want to use `.internal` addresses to connect your app to databases, API servers, or other apps.

 The `.internal` addresses can include qualifiers to return more specific addresses or info.
-For example, you can add a region name qualifier to return the IPv6 internal addresses of an app's Machines in a specific region: `iad.my-app-name.internal`.
-This address returns the IPv6 internal address (or addresses) of the `my-app-name` Machines in the `iad` region.
+For example, you can add a region name qualifier to return the 6PN addresses of an app's Machines in a specific region: `iad.my-app-name.internal`.
+This address returns the 6PN address (or addresses) of the `my-app-name` Machines in the `iad` region.

-Another example is the `global` qualifier, `global.<appname>.internal`, which returns the IPv6 internal addresses for all the app's Machines in every region.
+Another example is the `global` qualifier, `global.<appname>.internal`, which returns the 6PN addresses for all the app's Machines in every region.

-Some `.internal` hostnames  well as being able to query and lookup addresses, there's a TXT record associated with `regions.appname.internal` which will list the regions that `appname` is deployed in.
+Some `.internal` hostnames return  well as being able to query and lookup addresses, there's a TXT record associated with `regions.appname.internal` which will list the regions that `appname` is deployed in.

 Finally, you can discover all the apps in the organization by requesting the TXT records associated with `_apps.internal`.
 This will contain a comma-separated list of the application names.